AlfiePerkins1/FaceitStats/README.md

 * Multithreading to speed up API requests as it currently takes about 30 seconds to get the data to draw the Average Elo Disparity chart
 * Make use of more data avaliable from the official Faceit API as to not rely on web scraping
 * Implement more graphs and options
+* Cache users in a database to lower storage used

 ## Example Graphs